The Trium Group on Responsibility

-"Responsibility" is a buzzword in the literature on management--but what does it really mean?
+Trium on ResponsibilityResponsibility is a buzzword in management literature, but what does it really mean?
 How do we act when we feel responsible?
-How do we act when we don't?
-And what are the implications for our organizations and our colleagues?
+How do we act when we don’t?
+And what are the implications for our colleagues and our organizations?

 I’ve written before about lessons I’ve learned from people at the Trium Group, a consulting firm with a keen understanding of the interpersonal factors that contribute to high performance.
 [1] In keeping with their perspective on the relationship between individual behavior and organizational strategy, Trium offers a compelling definition of responsibility.
 I was first introduced to their thinking on the topic last year by my Stanford colleague Sharon Richmond, who had a version of the graphic above pinned to her office door.
 [2] Trium’s original version adds the following commentary on the two mindsets: